DisnakeDev/disnake/CONTRIBUTING.md

 ### Documentation

 We use Sphinx to build the project's documentation, which includes [automatically generating](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) the API Reference from docstrings using the [NumPy style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).
-To build the documentation locally, use `uv run poe docs` and visit <http://127.0.0.1:8009/> once built.
+To build the documentation locally, use `uv run nox -s docs` and visit <http://127.0.0.1:8009/> once built.

 ## Migrating from `pdm` to `uv`

 We've recently migrated from `pdm` to [`uv`][uv] for dependency and environment management for local development, in hopes of a developer experience with less friction.

-1. run `uv sync --all-extras`
-2. delete `pdm.lock` and `.pdm-python`
+1. delete `pdm.lock` and `.pdm-python`
-3. run `uv run poe setup_env`to refresh the installation of pre-commit, and the nox environments.
+1. run `uvx nox -s dev`to recreate the .venv, refresh installation of pre-commit, and install all dependencies for the nox environments.

 [uv]: https://docs.astral.sh/uv